 However, this is certainly not the case and evaluation of the actual data shows that this procedure is safer than a tummy tuck.

 The 2017 Study

 The study was published in 2017 using data from surveys to plastic surgeons.
-The data study showed there was a 1 in 3000 risk of death after a Brazilian butt lift procedure.
+The data study showed there was a 1 in 3000 Brazilian butt lift death rate.
 This is certainly an extremely high death risk and understandably, this caused great concern amongst plastic surgeons as well as the general public.

 The 2019 Study

 Luckily a better designed study was performed in 2019.
 This study did not have the flaws seen in the original 2017 survey.
 The results of this 2019 study show that the actual risk of death from the Brazilian butt lift is 1 in 15,000.
 This was quite different from the 1 in 3000 BBL death rate that was originally reported.
 And shows that this procedure is actually quite safe when performed correctly.